MichaelCurrin/code-cookbook/recipes/javascript/deno/vs-code-configuration.md

 ---
 title: VS Code configuration
-description: Setup a Deno project for use in VS Code.
+description: Set up a Deno project for use in VS Code.
 ---

 ## Extension